tommct/spikingthesis/contents/introduction.md

 However, as a neuroscientist, the simplistic abstraction that the function of a neuron is to translate the sum of its inputs into an activation value for subsequent signaling is overreaching.
 Indeed, Deep Learning researchers, including Hinton, readily admit that their conceptualizations of neurons are simplistic, idealized models; that these systems use "neurons that communicate real values rather than discrete spikes of activity" {cite}`hintonNeuralNetworksMachine2012`.
 (See [Hinton's lecture slides](https://www.cs.toronto.edu/~hinton/coursera/lecture1/lec1.pdf), especially pages 21-29.)
-Regardless, the mapping of "discrete spikes of activity" to a real value largely assumes that biological neurons convey and process information via their firing rate.
+Regardless, the mapping of "discrete spikes of activity" to a real value operates under the assumption that biological neurons convey and process information via their firing rate.
 As such, artificial neurons used in deep learning systems collapse time and encapsulate spiking activity of the biological neurons they are modeled after as the inferred firing frequency, which is reported as the artificial neuron's real value.

 ## Animals evolved spikes, not continuous functions.

 But animals did not evolve signaling networks that use continuously-valued functions.
 They evolved spikes.
-This implies, therefore, that spikes must be more beneficial to animals than real-value outputs.
+This implies, therefore, that communicating via spikes must be more beneficial to animals than communicating real-values.

 ### How biological cells compute

 But what do we even mean when we talk about biological neurons emitting spikes or continuous values?
 It is not like cells know anything about numbers to calculate and convey the value 3.5873.
-In this regard, we have to understand that cells and especially biological neural networks are a form of [wetware](https://en.wikipedia.org/wiki/Wetware_computer).
+In this regard, we have to understand that cells and especially biological neural networks are a form of livewired {cite:p}`LIVEWIRED` [wetware](https://en.wikipedia.org/wiki/Wetware_computer).
 Despite their undetectible size by eye, cells are extraordinarily complex living environments characterized by the dynamical interactions of molecules.
-As such, we can say that metabolic pathways operate as input-output functions.
+As such, we can say that metabolic pathways operate as input-output functions; *et voilà*, we have computation!
-Breaking it down further, enzymatic reactions can operate as a series of [molecular logic gates](https://en.wikipedia.org/wiki/Molecular_logic_gate) {cite}`brayWetwareComputerEvery2009`.
+Continuing in this vein, enzymatic reactions can operate as a series of [molecular logic gates](https://en.wikipedia.org/wiki/Molecular_logic_gate) {cite}`brayWetwareComputerEvery2009`.
-So when thinking about what a cell computes, we can characterize every dynamical change that is experienced by the cell as a computation and quickly fall into the rabbit hole of *pancomputationalism*---"The universe is a computer.
+So when thinking about what a cell computes, if we wanted to, we could characterize every dynamical change that is experienced by the cell as a computation and quickly fall into the rabbit hole of *pancomputationalism*---"The universe is a computer.
 Everything computes." {cite}`andersonPancomputationalismComputationalDescription2017`.
 Obviously, pancomputationalism is too open-ended to be helpful.
-We are only interested in the underlying computations that cells in a communication network perform, and at a granularity to talk about them semantically.
+We are only interested in the underlying computations that cells in a communication network perform and at a meaningful level of granularity.

-As shown in {numref}`fig-Integral-Peripheral-and-Surface-Proteins`, cells have a variety of classes of proteins in their cell walls that interface with the external environment.
+As shown in cartoon form in {numref}`fig-Integral-Peripheral-and-Surface-Proteins`, cells have a variety of classes of transmembrane proteins in their cell walls that interface with the external environment.
+These macromolecules afford a variety of functions.
-An example of the functionality that some of these proteins provide is that they enable cells to attach to neighboring cells.
+Some of these proteins enable cells to attach to neighboring cells.
+When those neighboring cells are of the same type, the attachments serve to build tissues and organs.
-Some of these proteins also serve as gate-keepers for the ions and molecules that enter or exit the cell.
+Some of these proteins serve as gate-keepers for the ions and other molecules that enter or exit the cell.
 As a prominent example, all cells have a transmembrane protein known as the [sodium-potassium pump](https://en.wikipedia.org/wiki/Sodium%E2%80%93potassium_pump) that pumps out 3 sodium ions from the cell and pulls in 2 potassium ions using the energy of one ATP molecule ({numref}`fig-Sodium-potassium_pump_and_diffusion`).
 The steady-state of most mammalian cells is to have about 14 times less sodium in the cell than outside and 28 times more potassium inside than outside.
-The differential this pump creates is involved in a number of critical cellular functions {cite}`pirahanchiPhysiologySodiumPotassium2022a`, but for our discussion, we focus on the electrochemical gradient established by this machine and as summarized in {cite:p}`pivovarovNaPumpNeurotransmitter2018`.
+The differential between what is in to what is out that this pump creates is involved in a number of critical cellular functions {cite}`pirahanchiPhysiologySodiumPotassium2022a`, but for our discussion, we focus on the electrochemical gradient established by this machine and as summarized in {cite:p}`pivovarovNaPumpNeurotransmitter2018`.
 Both sodium and potassium are positively charged ions.
 By pumping 3 positively charged ions out for every 2 positively charged ions that it brings in, this mechanism is the main driver that makes cells more negatively charged inside compared to their external environment.
 This difference in electrical charge across the cell membrane is known as the [*membrane potential*](https://en.wikipedia.org/wiki/Membrane_potential).
+The spike that is observed in electrophysiology recordings is reading this membrane potential, which changes abruptly during an action potential.

 ```{figure} ./figs/Integral-Peripheral-and-Surface-Proteins.webp
 ---